devanshuDesai/Triton-Tinder-Bot/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Known Issues

+This script is known to throw a 403 Error when you use a throwaway email address like: *anbds3@xyz.com*.
+This occurs because Tinder has built-in security measures to protect it against bots using temporary email addresses like the one I listed above.
+I am unable to come up with a workaround for this problem in such a short time, which means that you will have to use a large service like Gmail for your account.
+I am actively looking to resolve this problem, and if you have a solution to this, I'd be glad to merge your solution.

 ## Note

-Please report any bugs/fixes/improvements that you find.
+* Please report any bugs/fixes/improvements that you find.
 I am listening and eager to make this library as functional and easy-to-use as possible.

+* I am actively looking to make this script accessible to all.
+If you can help me set up a simple website where users can enter their email address and password and the bot does the rest, please hit me up.

-This bot is not affiliated or endorsed by The Reagents of University of California in any way.
+* This bot is not affiliated or endorsed by The Reagents of University of California in any way.